nextpyp/prismpyp/docs/eval2d.md

 ### Clustering

 Lastly, you can see the clustering of data points *only* by looking at the scatter plot.
-Here, points are colored by class membership.
+Here, points are colored by class membership, as showin in the legend on the right.

 === "Real domain"